mhtrinh/cheatsheet/zscaler.md

 and some is Zscalered and some are whitelisted, then you need several certificates !
 The solution seems to be creating your own bundle by concat all certificate in `/etc/ssl/certs` and Zscaler one.
 Then use `REQUESTS_CA_BUNDLE` to that custom bundle file.

 `REQUESTS_CA_BUNDLE` also support path to folder !
-So you may not need to concat ?
+But the effect is not completely the same.
+I  found some case (ClearML + Lakefs) where the bundle work but not the folder approach